The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 Altucher's Investment Network Conclusion

-Some people will look at James Altucher and call him eccentric or quirky or something like that.
+Some people will look at James Altucher and call him eccentric, quirky, or something like that.

-James can lose millions of dollars or sell of his possessions to live out of suitcase on a whim.
+James can lose millions of dollars or sell his possessions to live out of a suitcase on a whim.

 This wouldn't be such a horrible trait if he weren't guiding others on stocks.

-I mean do you really want this man advising your portfolio?
+I mean, do you really want this man to advise your portfolio?

-He can offset big stock loses with this.
+He can offset big stock losses with this.

 Can you?